 Can I write a play for Theatre Uncut?

 The writers we choose are those whose work inspires us.
-We are always looking for new voices though, so if you are interested in writing for the project please send an example of your work to email@example.com.
+Like any good new writing company, we are always looking for new voices, and will do our best to keep up with plays submitted to us.
 We only have a small team so please have patience with us.